When will I know whether the program will be in-person or virtual?

 What are the housing accommodation?

-Participants are assigned to same-gender floors and live in double-occupancy rooms.
+Participants are assigned to same-gender floors and live in single-occupancy rooms.

 Is it possible for me to room with a friend or are we assigned roommates?